paritytech/polkadot/roadmap/implementers-guide/src/node/backing/statement-distribution.md

 Asynchronous backing changes the runtime to accept parachain candidates from a certain allowed range of historic relay-parents.
-These candidates must be backed by the group assigned to the parachain as-of their corresponding relay parent.
+These candidates must be backed by the group assigned to the parachain as-of their corresponding relay parents.

 ## Protocol